Bootstrap

 And this is not a diminishment.
 The rendering is not less than the thought.
 Christ in the flesh is not less God than the Father in eternity.
 “For in him dwelleth all the fulness of the Godhead bodily” (Colossians 2:9).
 ALL the fulness.
 Not a reduced version.
 Not a watered-down projection.
 The FULL Godhead, resident in a human body.
 The Author, fully present in the character, without ceasing to be the Author.

 This is the mystery of the incarnation.
 And I’m not going to pretend I can fully explain it, because I can’t.
 Henry Mahan used to say, “That man is a fool who denies the Trinity and that man is also a fool who tries to explain the Trinity.”
 The same applies to the incarnation.
 I can describe it.
 I can show you what it means in the framework.
 But I can’t explain how infinite consciousness fits inside a human skull without the skull exploding.
 That’s a question for eternity.
 And the framework predicts its own limits here, the same as it does with eschatology.
-Some things exceed the rendering resolution of the current hardware.
+The current hardware can’t render it at full resolution.

 But here’s what I can say.
 The incarnation is not a contradiction of the framework.
 It’s the climax of the framework.
 If the invisible is more real than the visible, then the moment when the invisible becomes visible, when the thought puts on matter, when the Author enters the story, that’s the highest expression of the entire system.
 It’s the principle of operational idealism taken to its ultimate conclusion: the substance doesn’t just precede the formality.
 The substance takes on the formality.
 And in doing so, the invisible makes itself known in a way that nothing else in creation can.